Water puppetry: Performance

 Rice, the main staple of the Vietnamese diet, is usually grown in paddy fields.
 The original water puppet festivals were literally held inside a rice paddy, with a pagoda built on top to hide the puppeteers who stand in the waist-deep water.
-The water acts as the stage for the puppets, and as a symbolic link to the rice harvest.
+The water acts as the stage for the puppets and as a symbolic link to the rice harvest.
 It also hides the puppet strings and puppeteer movements, improves the musical and vocal acoustics, and provides a shimmering lighting effect.

 A traditional Vietnamese orchestra provides background music accompaniment.
 The instrumentation includes vocals, drums, wooden bells, cymbals, horns, đàn bầu (monochord), gongs, and bamboo flutes.
-The bamboo flute's clear, simple notes may accompany royalty while the drums and cymbals may loudly announce a fire-breathing dragon's entrance.
+The bamboo flute's clear, simple notes may accompany royalty, while the drums and cymbals may loudly announce a fire-breathing dragon's entrance.

-Singers of chèo (a form of opera originating in north Vietnam) sing songs which tell the story being acted out by the puppets.
-The musicians and the puppets interact during performance; the musicians may yell a word of warning to a puppet in danger or a word of encouragement to a puppet in need.
+Singers of chèo (a form of opera originating in northern Vietnam) sing songs that tell the story being acted out by the puppets.
+The musicians and the puppets interact during the performance; the musicians may yell a word of warning to a puppet in danger or a word of encouragement to one in need.

-The puppets enter from either side of the stage, or emerge from the murky depths of the water.
+The puppets enter from either side of the stage or emerge from the murky depths of the water.

 Spotlights and colorful flags adorn the stage and create a festive atmosphere.

 Content

 The theme of the skits is rural and has a strong reference to Vietnamese folklore.
 It tells of day-to-day living in rural Vietnam and Vietnamese folk tales that are told by grandparents to their grandchildren.
-Stories of the harvest, of fishing and of festivals are highlighted.
+Stories of the harvest, of fishing, and of festivals are highlighted.

 Legends and national history are also told through short skits.
 Many of the skits, especially those involving the tales of day-to-day living, often have a humorous twist.

 Tễu

-Chú Tễu ("chú" means uncle, man, boy or Mr. in Vietnamese) is a recurrent and the most notable character in water puppetry.
+Chú Tễu (chú means uncle, man, boy, or Mr. in Vietnamese) is a recurrent and the most notable character in water puppetry.
 Tễu means "laugh" in ancient Vietnamese.
-He is a jester who provides witty comments on political and social realities, especially officials' corruption.
+He is a jester who provides witty comments on political and social topics, especially officials' corruption.
 His appearance is of a smiling boy who often wears nothing but a simple loincloth, sometimes accompanied by a simple open vest.